Drakehinst/JoystickGremlin/tutorials/tutorial_merge_axis_en.md

 ## Step 4

-Delete all the `Remap` type actions on both axes your want to merge (here *"T-Rudder - X Axis"* and *"T-Rudder - Y Axis"*).
+Delete all `Remap` type actions for both axes you want to merge (here *"T-Rudder - X Axis"* and *"T-Rudder - Y Axis"*).
 For example, in the profile below, no action is associated to neither axis.

 ![Deletion of all `Remap` type actions for both physical axes to merge.](../images/tutorial_merge_axis/step_04.png)